jakobzhao/geog458/weeks/week07/readme.md

 ```

-Then, in the head element, please include all the required stylesheets and javascripts.
+Then, in the head element, please include all the required stylesheets and javascript.
 Please make sure to add stylesheets ahead of those javascript libraries.

 ```html
   <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/font-awesome/4.7.0/css/font-awesome.css" />